hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `id` - The ID of the Application Gateway.

-* `location` - The Azure region where the Application Gateway should exist.
+* `location` - The Azure region where the Application Gateway exists.

 * `backend_address_pool` - One or more `backend_address_pool` blocks as defined below.